wynwxst/Dankmemer/README.md

 You can try building locally or on https://repl.it

 ### Neodank?
-Neodank is a modern version of dank memer still being developed
+Neodank is a modern version of dank memer still being developed (to be uploaded)

 ### pydank?
 A python version of dank memer as a cog